QUESTION: WHERE DO YOU FIND IDEAS?

 - Have other people read your work who can give supportive, but honest feedback.

 - Revise.
 Revise again.
-At some point, it will be “done.”
+At some point, it will be “done enough.”
+Remember, though, there is no absolutely “perfect” piece.
+Enjoy the process!

-- Sometimes, a problem spot can be resolved by taking it out.
-Other times, the problem is actually right before, or even pages before or after!
+- Sometimes, a problem spot can be resolved by removing it.
+Sometimes the problem is actually not where you think it is.
+It might be pages before or pages after!

 - Jump in!